helium/HIP/0040-validator-denylist.md

 - To prevent the abuse this reporting system there needs to be minimum set of requirements that need to meet before a case can be considered for investigation.
 The suggest first suggested minimum requirement is around the amount of HNT the accused miner is being rewarded in a 24 hour period.
 If this amount is greater than the average HNT rewarded to a hotspot in a 24hr period times 7 days it can be flagged as suspicious.

-- Hotspots selected at this point can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb
+- Hotspots selected by this floor can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb

 ## Open Questions
 [unresolved]: #open-questions

 - Who decides which denylist PR's to accept or reject?

+- What other methods if any, should be applied to this feature list

+- How often is the deny list updated?

 ## Success Metrics
 [success-metrics]: #success-metrics